Hecris10/Hecris10/README.md

 - 👀 I’m Web Developmer and System Analyst.
 - 🌱 I’m currently working as a Dev on Lab Management Softwares for Global companies as PepsiCo and BASF.
 - 💞️ I’m looking to collaborate on projects.
-- 📫 You cand find me at ewerton.webdev@gmail.com.
+- 📫 You cand reach me at ewerton.webdev@gmail.com.

 <!---
 Hecris10/Hecris10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.